Roscrea Brooch: Description

-The influence of contact with recent Viking invaders is evident in two ways, most notably from its composition from high quality silver, which would have been near impossible to source locally.
+The influence of contact with recent Viking invaders is evident in two ways, most notably from its composition of high-quality silver, which would have been very difficult to source locally.
 In addition, amber could only be sourced from Scandinavia or the Baltic region, and is rarely found in Irish metalwork before the 9th century.
 Both these facts indicate that its workmen were able to trade with the invading Norsemen.
-In addition, a number of large bosses contain Viking-influenced designs, including of kite shaped brooches and depictions of thistles.
+In addition, a number of large bosses contain Viking-influenced designs, including depictions of thistles.